Lodges and Glamping

 Some visitors come for the geothermal features, others want to see animals.
 Yellowstone National Park offers some of the best animal viewing in the U.S.

 I recommend Hayden Valley or Lamar Valley, along the river.
-The best times to spot animals is dawn and dawn when animals are most active.
-Check in with the Park Rangers who know where animals frequent or take a guided tour.
+The best times to spot animals are dawn and dusk when they are most active.
+Check-in with the Park Rangers, who know where animals frequent, or take a guided tour.

 • Bison